s-di-cola/s-di-cola/README.md

 # Hi there, I'm Simone Di Cola ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)

-## Blockchain Backend Engineer | Ethereum - Solana | Rust • Solidity • TypeScript

-[cite_start]I'm a PhD Software Engineer building high-performance smart contracts and DeFi protocols on **Ethereum** and **Solana**[cite: 28].
+Building smart contracts and DeFi protocols on Ethereum and Solana.
+Working with Solidity, Rust, TypeScript, and frameworks like Hardhat, Foundry, and Anchor to create decentralised applications.

-My core background is in architecting and scaling complex, distributed enterprise systems. [cite_start]I've led teams, designed event-driven architectures for government, and engineered high-throughput payment systems at **Booking.com**[cite: 30, 39, 95].
+Currently a backend engineer at DWP Digital, previously scaled payment systems at Booking.com, handling millions of transactions.
+PhD in Software Engineering.
+Strong foundation in distributed systems, event-driven architectures, and high-throughput infrastructure.

-[cite_start]I am now applying my deep experience in distributed systems, high-availability infrastructure, and performance optimization to the blockchain space[cite: 31, 32]. [cite_start]The principles stay the same—design systems that scale, perform reliably, and solve real problems[cite: 33].
+Transitioning my experience in building large-scale enterprise systems into the blockchain space.
+The principles stay the same—design systems that scale, perform reliably, and solve real problems.

 ---